yashwanthraaj1207-ops/InAmigos-NGO-Website/README.md

-# 🌟 InAmigos NGO Website
+# 🌟 InAmigos NGO Website - Task 1

 A responsive NGO website developed during my **AI Web Developer Internship at InAmigos Foundation**.
 The project focuses on creating an engaging, accessible, and user-friendly platform to showcase the organization's mission, programs, and social impact.